What is NC Pre-K?

 What if I want to choose a certain location for my child?

-Families may list a primary and secondary classroom location for their child on the application, however these requests are not guaranteed.
-Placement is based on need and qualifying factors.
+Families may list first, second, and third classroom location preferences for their child on the application, however, these requests are not guaranteed.
+Placement is based on need and other qualifying factors.

 How will I know if my child has been accepted?